The policy also explains why you receive marketing from us and your right to object to such marketing.

 Where we provide information to our sub-contractors, agents or service providers we will share with them the point of contact name, job title and working hours.
 This is to ensure the relevant product or service can be delivered in accordance with both parties contractual obligations.

 If you consent to take part in a case study, your information will be used in online and offline marketing material, therefore shared on social media and with those who obtain a copy of the material.

 If you enter into a contract with a supplier, they also become a data controller for the personal information they require for the purposes of the contract.
 Their own privacy policies apply to how they use your personal information.
 You can find these privacy policies on their websites and you should check you are happy with them before you complete the transaction.

-We occasionally use third parties to help us operate our business, manage the website, provide you with the relevant products and services and inform our marketing strategy.
+We may use third parties to help us operate our business, manage the website, provide you with the relevant products and services and inform our marketing strategy.
 Such service providers are only allowed to process your personal information to the extent necessary for them to provide the service we have requested from them.
 They are not allowed to use your personal information for the benefit of their own business.
 In order to protect your privacy, we require that our service providers keep the personal information they process on our behalf confidential and adequately secure.